Facilities

 Ponds / Lakes

 Cooper Kiln Pond lies in the valley between Morgan Mountain and Wilmington Peak.
 The pond sits nestled in the mountains with a somewhat heavily treed shoreline.
-There are a few rocky outcroppings opening up views out over the placid body of water.
-It's an easy thru hike or an all day excursion with multiple water bodies as possible destinations.
+There are a few rocky outcroppings opening up views out over the body of water.
+It's a good thru hike or camping area.

 The pond can be reached as an out-and-back from the Cooper Kiln Pond Trailhead East or the Cooper Kiln Pond Trailhead West.
 If a second car is available, making a traverse of the two trails is a great option.